saproto/saproto/readme.md

 docker-compose up -d
 ```

-After this, the website will be exposed at port `8080`, PhpMyAdmin will be exposed at port `8081` and Mailhog will be exposed at port `8082`.
+When you have finished the setup and Docker is running the website will be exposed at port `8080`, PhpMyAdmin will be exposed at port `8081` and Mailhog will be exposed at port `8082`.
 Please make sure to load a valid database through PhpMyAdmin, as a seeder is currently not available.